mattpopa/mattbox/README.md

-## Git config for fixing vault conflicts
+# Git config for fixing vault conflicts
 This is my git config backup file and ansible-vault merge driver, handy for fixing vault conflicts.

-### How to set this up
+## How to set this up

 * Scripted steps
-	- Navigate to project root folder
 	- Run `install.sh` script using `./install.sh`
+	- Congrats!
+You should now have the merge driver set up in your `~/.gitattributes` and `~/.gitconfig`

 * Manual steps
 	- Copy `.gitconfig` and `.gitattributes` to your home dir;